sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polyhedra_tutorial.rst

     sage: D = polytopes.dodecahedron()
     sage: D
-    A 3-dimensional polyhedron in (Number Field in sqrt5 with defining polynomial x^2 - 5)^3 defined as the convex hull of 20 vertices
+    A 3-dimensional polyhedron in (Number Field in sqrt5 with defining polynomial x^2 - 5 with sqrt5 = 2.236067977499790?)^3 defined as the convex hull of 20 vertices
     sage: D_RDF = Polyhedron(vertices = [n(v.vector(),digits=6) for v in D.vertices()], base_ring=RDF)
     Traceback (most recent call last):
     ...